device-farm/mqtt-reg/README.md

 - `device` a device identifier, which may serve to logically group registers in a graphical UI.
 - `type` one of data type identifiers: `number`, `string`, `boolean`, `array`, `object`
+- `unit` name of a unit if the register represents physical property, e.g. `°C`.

 ## API